 Analyzing UTM Data to Identify Areas of Concern

 UTM data analysis involves comparing the measured thickness values with the original "as-built" thicknesses and the maximum allowed diminution.
-Proprietary reporting software must be used from major class societies, such as Bureau Veritas, DNV-GL, and Lloyd's Register (each Class Society has its own software), to accurately record, assess, and report wall thickness information.
-This ensures efficient workflow and up-to-date vessel certification.
+Proprietary reporting software must be used from the ship's Class Society (e.g Bureau Veritas, DNV, Lloyd's Register, etc).
+Each Class Society has its own software to accurately record, assess, and report wall thickness information.
+This ensures a consistent way of reporting, efficient workflow and up-to-date vessel certification.

 Documenting and Communicating UTM Findings to Stakeholders